johanley/julian-date/README.md

 Implementations are provided in C99 and Java.

 The implementation is for dates in the Gregorian calendar only.
-Creating a version for the Julian calendar is straightforward.
+(Creating a version for the Julian calendar is possible by changing its leap-year logic).

 It's somewhat suprising that so many tools restrict the date:
 - the <a href='https://www.iausofa.org/'>SOFA 2023-10-11</a> library from the IAU (International Astronomical Union)